vite-pwa/vite-plugin-pwa/docs/workbox/index.md

 option is `generateWS` and `injectManifest` respectively.

-When you configure `strategies: 'generateWS'` option (it is the default value) on your `vite.config.ts` file, then the plugin invoke the workbox `generateWS` method: the options passed to the `workbox` method will be the provided on the plugin configuration.
+When you configure `strategies: 'generateWS'` option (it is the default value) on your `vite.config.ts` file, then the plugin invoke the workbox `generateWS` method: the options passed to the `workbox-build` method will be the provided on `workbox` option of the plugin configuration.

 When you configure `strategies: 'injectManifest'` plugin option on your `vite.config.ts` file, the plugin will first build your custom service worker via `rollup` and then, with previous build result will call to workbox `injectManifest`
-method: the options passed to the `workbox` method will be the provided on the plugin configuration.
+method: the options passed to the `workbox-build` method will be the provided on `injectManifest` option of the plugin configuration.